 Lead participants from Work Group schools will be three teachers, one each from Reception, Year 1 and Year 2, with some support given to subject leaders and headteachers.

 This programme is open to all state-funded primary schools in England.
-If oversubscribed, priority for places will be given to schools with a high proportion of disadvantaged children.

 What is involved?

 Work Group lead participants will be supported by central training and resources.
 There is an expectation that they will provide a daily teaching session for all children of 10 to 15 minutes, in addition to their normal maths lesson.
 There is also the expectation that they will contribute to an online community to share practice and engage in critical reflection.

 In this video, Debbie Morgan, the NCETM’s Director for Primary, explains the rationale for the programme and how the abacus-like rekenrek can be used to help children develop confidence and fluency with number.
 Use of a rekenrek is one element of the Mastering Number Programme.

 - develop skills in working in a professional learning community, reflecting with other colleagues on their own practice, and refining skills through support and challenge within a community

 - develop a secure understanding of how to build firm mathematical foundations with a stronger subject and pedagogical understanding for EYFS and KS1

 - work to develop intentional teaching strategies focused on developing fluency in calculation and number sense for ALL children